mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/limits.md

 ---
 title: Limits enum
-description: Specifies numeric limits used by EditCode data formatting.
+description: "Specifies numeric limits used by EditCode data formatting. "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Specifies numeric limits used by EditCode data formatting.